New Acquisitions in the Map Library

 February 22, 2021

 This map of the Mexican national railway highlights connections to Chicago via the Texas & St. Louis Railway.
 The handwritten annotations (in the Gulf of Mexico) describe track laid after the map was published.
-This map will be included in a new digital map collection focusing on railroads later in 2021.
+This map has been scanned and is available for viewing and download through the Map Library’s Railroad Maps digital collection.
 Purchased with the assistance of a Library Friend.

 Location of German Camps and Hospitals where American Prisoners of War and Civilian Internees are Held